Adam Werner: Färjestad BK

 In continuing his development, Werner agreed to a new two-year contract to remain under contract with Färjestad on March 15, 2017.
 It was announced that Werner would extend his tenure on loan with Björklöven for the 2017–18 season on March 22, 2017.
 In resuming with Björklöven, Werner won the starting role and led the league in minutes played through 47 appearances.
-In a successful season he recorded 26 wins and a 2.34 GAA to help qualify for the playoffs.
-At the conclusion of the season with Björklöven, Werner traveled to North America and signed an amateur try-out deal with the Avalanche's American Hockey League affiliate, the San Antonio Rampage on 26 March 2018.
+In a successful season, he recorded 26 wins and a 2.34 GAA to help qualify for the playoffs.
+After the season with Björklöven, Werner traveled to North America and signed an amateur try-out deal with the Avalanche's American Hockey League affiliate, the San Antonio Rampage on 26 March 2018.
 He made his North American debut in a relief appearance, allowing 2 goals, during a 6–3 defeat to the Cleveland Monsters on April 6, 2018.
 He made his first start against the same opponent two days later, recording his first win in a 4–3 victory on 8 April 2018.
-With the conclusion of the regular season ending his try-out deal with the Rampage, Werner finished with 2 wins in 4 games.
+With the conclusion of the regular season-ending his try-out deal with the Rampage, Werner finished with 2 wins in 4 games.

 In the 2018–19 season, Werner was elevated to initially assume backup duties with Färjestad BK.
-In a successful season, establishing himself in the SHL, Werner would share the goaltender duties with veteran Markus Svensson and finished with a 15–6–3 record, 2.02 goals-against average and a .926 save percentage in 26 games.
+In a successful season, establishing himself in the SHL, Werner would share the goaltender duties with veteran Markus Svensson and finished with a 15–6–3 record, a 2.02 goals-against average, and a .926 save percentage in 26 games.
 With Färjestad the number 1 seed leading into the post-season, he started the opening playoff game in a 2–1 overtime defeat to HV71 on March 22, 2019, before taking on the backup role for the remainder of the playoffs.